GoXLR-on-Linux/goxlr-utility/README.md

 *Note*: Post install, you will need to unplug and replug your GoXLR into your computer, so that permissions are correctly applied.

 These packages may work on other Debian / RPM based flavours, feel free to try them, and if they work (or don't), please let us know!

+In addition, the GoXLR Utility is now available in the [Arch User Repository](https://aur.archlinux.org/packages/goxlr-utility) for use in Arch based distributions.

 If you require the utility to run on an unsupported platform, jump to Manual Compilation below.